remla23-team08/app/README.md

     ```bash
     npm install
     ```
-6. Build the application by running the following command:
+6. Start the application by running the following command:
     ```bash
     npm run start
     ```